canac/portman/README.md

 cd my-cool-project
 portman allocate

-# Manually change the current directory so that the shell integration will set the $PORT
+# Check that the shell integration automatically set the $PORT
-cd .
 echo $PORT

 # Run the project's dev server how you normally would